 Distance of Koh Phi Phi Hike: 1.4 km or .9 miles with an elevation max of 173 meters/568ft

 Time required to hike Koh Phi Phi Trail: 20-25 minutes each way

-For those that want to skip the hike and just get to the viewpoint, you can arrange with a motorbike taxi to bring you to the top.
-Most will wait and charge you a round trip price.
-On average the cost of this trip should be around 500 baht to 1000 baht depending on your negotiating skills.
+For those who want to skip the hike and just get to the viewpoint, you can arrange with a motorbike taxi to bring you to the top.
+Most will wait and charge you a round-trip price.
+On average, the cost of this trip should be around 500 baht to 1000 baht, depending on your negotiating skills.

 Koh Phi Phi Viewpoint Entrance Fee

 In recent years, there has been an entrance fee charged to visit the viewpoints of 30 baht.
 Hopefully, the fee will help maintain the trails and signage, which was lacking in years past.
 The fee seems to change frequently and sometimes comes with a bottle of water.

 Reports from this year are that the fee is 30 baht, but don’t be surprised if it is higher or lower.
 Do Not attempt the hike without bringing some cash for the fee, or you will not be allowed to enter.